 - i.
 Does the constitution prohibit discrimination? - ii.
 Is non-discrimination effectively guaranteed by law? - iii.
-Do the Constitution and/or legislation clearly define and prohibit both direct and indirect discrimination? - iv.
-Does the prohibition of discrimination apply to all public authorities as well as to all natural and legal persons, both in the public and in the private sectors, in all areas?
+Do the Constitution and/or legislation clearly define and prohibit both direct and indirect discrimination?

-The principle of non-discrimination requires the prohibition of any unjustified unequal treatment under the law and/or by law, and that all persons have guaranteed equal and effective protection against discrimination on grounds such as race, colour, sex, language, religion, political or other opinion, national or social origin, association with a national minority, property, birth or other status.
+69. The principle of non-discrimination requires the prohibition of any unjustified unequal treatment under the law and/or by law, and that all persons have guaranteed equal and effective protection against discrimination on grounds such as race, colour, sex, language, religion, political or other opinion, national or social origin, association with a national minority, property, birth or other status.